Keeper-Security/git-ssh-sign/README.md

 ### Secrets Manager Configuration

-This integration uses the zero-knowledge Secrets Manager to fetch the SSH key from your vault.
+This integration uses the zero-knowledge [Keeper Secrets Manager](https://docs.keeper.io/secrets-manager/secrets-manager/overview) to fetch the SSH key from your vault.
 It expects to find the Secrets Manager configuration file at `.keeper/ssh/config.json` in the user's home directory for Windows and UNIX systems.
 If this configuration is not found, it will also check `.keeper/config.json` for an existing configuration from another integration. **The Secrets Manager application must have access to the shared folder in which your SSH key is stored**.

 For help in setting up your application and obtaining your configuration file, you can find [detailed instructions here](https://docs.keeper.io/secrets-manager/secrets-manager/about/secrets-manager-configuration#creating-a-secrets-manager-configuration)

 ### Git Config

-After successfully configuring Secrets Manager, you can now configure Git to sign your commits automatically.
+After successfully configuring Keeper Secrets Manager, you can now configure Git to sign your commits automatically.
 This can be done locally or globally, depending on your needs.

 Four pieces of information are necessary for your config: